DietGlance: Dietary Monitoring and Personalized Analysis at a Glance with Knowledge-Empowered AI Assistant: Discussion

 \subsection{Limitations and Future Work}

 While \shortname demonstrated usability and effectiveness, several limitations remain.

-\paragraph{Eyewear Comfort} The Aria Glasses, though powerful, are heavy due to unnecessary sensors for our study.
+\paragraph{Eyewear Comfort and Practicality} A primary limitation is the practical burden and comfort of the eyewear.
+The Aria Glasses, though powerful, are heavy due to unnecessary sensors for our study.
 Participants reported discomfort from sweat, especially in summer.
 Many also required vision correction, but lens replacement was not practical.
 This discomfort may hinder long-term retention.
+Beyond physical comfort, the social acceptability of wearing smart glasses at every meal, especially in public or with companions, remains a realistic barrier to adoption.
+However, we observe the increasing commercialization and popularity of AI glasses by Meta, Rokid, etc., which suggests that these devices are becoming more normalized and that social acceptability may improve as they become more commonplace.
 Future research could explore lighter glasses, attachable sensors for personal eyewear, or alternatives like smart earbuds or watches.

 \paragraph{Diet Identification, Portion Estimation, and Micronutrient Analysis} \shortname accurately identified most foods but struggled with visually similar items.
-While \shortname accurately identified most foods, it struggled with visually similar items.
 Users may need to manually update diet summaries.
 The system also assumed equal portions in shared meals, potentially leading to discrepancies.
 Additionally, estimating micronutrients like phosphorus and potassium was challenging due to variability in biological, environmental, and processing factors.
+This aligns with recent findings that noninvasive micronutrient assessment remains a major open challenge in the field \cite{balch2025towards}.
 Future work could focus on improving micronutrient datasets for higher accuracy.
-As emphasized by the experts, higher precise nutrient intake was expected in clinical contexts.
+As emphasized by the experts, more precise nutrient intake was expected in clinical contexts.
+Specifically, this could involve developing an agentic framework that proactively prompts the user for clarification on `hidden' factors (e.g., `Did you add salt or soy sauce?') when high-uncertainty foods are detected.
+Additionally, integrating GPS-based context retrieval (with user consent) could allow the system to fetch precise nutritional data from restaurant-specific menus rather than generic databases.

+\paragraph{Limitation of RAG Module} As discussed in Sec.~ \ref{subsubsec:balancing}, while our RAG module significantly improved factual accuracy, its high dependency on the quality of the retrieved documents also introduced new challenges, such as the curation of the knowledge base.
+Moreover, other methods like fine-tuning could be explored to improve the performance, potentially by learning a more practical and actionable style.
+Therefore, another promising direction for future work is the exploration of agentic models to intelligently decide when to retrieve verifiable facts via RAG and when to rely on fine-tuned internal knowledge to better balance accuracy with actionability.

 \paragraph{Study Duration} The four-week duration of the longitudinal study is comparable with previous diet-related studies \cite{biel2018bites, morshed2022food, silva2023exploring, weinreich2017effectiveness, santas2012selective}.
 However, extending the study duration and incorporating additional metrics, such as cognitive load, would provide deeper insights into sustained engagement.